input-output-hk/mithril/docs/website/root/mithril/threat-model.md

 #### Mithril signatures diffusion

-Mithril signers produces signatures every time a new immutable file is created in the Chain DB.
+Mithril signers produces signatures every time a new message needs to be signed (e.g. when a new immutable file is created in the Chain DB).
 Those signatures are generated from a random lottery based on the signer's stake and the protocol parameters.
-Preventing mithril signers from signing decreases the number of signatures and could allow attacker to take control of the produced snapshot
+Preventing Mithril signers from signing decreases the number of signatures and could allow attacker to take control of the produced snapshot

 * **confidentiality**: No
 * **availability**: Yes